andraz213/UrbanNoiseSensing/README.md

-# Senzorsko omrežje za merjenje hrupa v urbanem okolju
+# Sensor network for urban noise sensing with IOT
-Diplomska naloga
+Bachelors thesis

-# Overview
+## Overview

 Noise is a huge health and quality of life hazard.
 It is most prominent in big cities, especially in city centers.
 There are ways do manage the amoutn and type of noise being present in these envirmonets.